 Here’s a quick checklist for you:

-Go for exta shine - for you and your horse!
-Spit shine your boots.
+Go for extra shine – for you and your horse!
+Spitshine your boots.

 - For wild manes that are not quite trained to lay to one side, consider braids.
 This doubles as an opportunity to practice for show day and creates a much nicer presentation.
 For baroque horses, a running braid is a must to keep the reins free and also show the clinician what’s going on under there.

 - Tidy tail.
 Trim the top (if appropriate for your discipline) and bang the bottom.
-I’m more concerned about the bottom being tidy and trim than the top, as some horses have their tails braided for show, in which case trimming the top is not a good idea at all!
+I’m more concerned about the bottom being tidy and trim than the top, as some horses have their tails braided for a show, in which case trimming the top is not a good idea at all!
 Banging the tail takes 30 seconds and can take your horse from drab to fab.
-(Wow that was a lame…)

 Add some conditioner to your tack before you ride, this creates a little extra “velcro” for your bum.

-What on earth are your going to wear?
-Or more specifically, what is your horse going to wear??
+What on earth are you going to wear?
+Or more specifically, what is your horse going to wear?

 - Super clean and conditioned tack.
 You can give your saddle a once over with some paste conditioner just before you get on to give your saddle a great gleam.
 This also helps your bum stick to the saddle.
 This is always a bonus, as no one really wants to have an “OMG” moment with a big shot famous clinician.